-Parent couple\ A parent couple will often be the child's biological parents, but may also consist of persons of the same sex, and in cases where there is no registration of the father or of the mother, of a single person.
+Parent couple A parent couple will often be the child's biological parents, but may also consist of persons of the same sex, and in cases where there is no registration of the father or of the mother, of a single person.
 A parent couple who have twins only counts once.
 A parent couple does not have to be cohabiting.

 Persons

-If the property that defines the count (eg industry) is person-related and not a property of the parents as a couple, father and mother are counted independently.
+If the property that defines the count (e.g. industry) is person-related and not a property of the parents as a couple, father and mother are counted independently.

-Hours of absence from work for which daily benefits are paid
+Parental benefit.
+The central unit of counting is the amount paid.
+Amounts paid to the citizen or to an employer as compensation for wages paid are converted into hours of absence using information on monthly earnings, working hours and the applicable maximum value for unemployment benefits.
+Reported hours are used, if available, to check that the conversion from kroner to hours is correct.
+Only in the case of a refusal to pay unemployment benefits, the reported hours are included as hours of absence.

 2.6 Statistical population

 For tables that are to illustrate the current costs of operating the Maternity Benefit Act , the population is the citizens who themselves or whose employer has received benefits under the Maternity Act.

 For tables that are to illustrate the population's use of the rights granted to them by the Maternity Benefit Act the population is a parent year group, which for a given year consists of the parents who have a joint child born in the year, and where the child was either born in Denmark or immigrated to Denmark no later than 14 weeks after birth.
 A parent couple can consist of a man and a woman, two women, two men or a single person, if the mother, for example, has had a child through an anonymous donor, or one of the parents has died.

 2.7 Reference area

-Denmark Danish regions Municipalities
+Denmark Regions Municipalities

 2.8 Time coverage

 The statistics cover the years from 2015 onwards.
+However, the year 2015 is somewhat under updated for the 1st quarter of 2015 and partly also the 2nd quarter of 2015.

 2.9 Base period

 Not relevant for these statistics.